Ontario Small Distiller Direct-to-Store Delivery Program

 Confirm UPC and SCC Codes through the NISS system.

-Once the item has passed final label inspection, the pricing quote will be submitted to the Pricing team to verify it is correct.
+Once the item has passed final lab examination, the pricing quote will be submitted to the Pricing team to verify it is correct.
 If any changes are needed to hit your desired retail price, the Category team will request an updated quote.

 It is advised that the stores be largely concentrated in the vicinity of the distillery and to start small and ladder up.